On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Introduction 2024-02-19

 where $x_{e,i}$ is the $i$-th vertex in the hyperedge $e$.
 We assume a predefined order for the vertices in each hyperedge.
 The symbol $\propto$ stands for ``proportional to".

-In many situations, we allow $\psi_{e}$ to vary with $e$.
-For example, in $k$-NAE-SAT, or the $k$-spin model each $\psi_{e}$ is chosen independently according to a predefined distribution.
-For this early exposition of the results the reader may very well assume that all $\psi_{e}$'s are the same and fixed.
+In many situations, we allow $\psi_{e}$ to vary with $e$, e.g., in $k$-NAE-SAT, or the $k$-spin model these functions are chosen from a probability distribution.
+For this early exposition, the reader may very well assume that all $\psi_{e}$'s are the same and fixed.